novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-82.md

 So, why hadn't Lee Hyun-woo attempted this earlier?

-For example, after 【Daehan Electric】 subcontracted the high-speed internet ADSL to 【Samjin Computer】, the scenario might have seemed more natural.
+For example, before the first attempt of 【Daehan Electric】 to subcontract the high-speed internet ADSL to 【Samjin Computer】, the scenario might have seemed more natural.

 'Sorry, but it couldn't be helped this time.'

 The answer lay in the past life.

-【Samjin Computer】 took over two years to push for ADSL.
+【Daehan Electric】 took over two years to push for ADSL.

 While the internal situation was unclear, Lee Hyun-woo decided to test the waters with 【Daehan Electric】 first.

-Now that the ADSL of 【Daehan Electric】 seemed close to commercialization, he thought it was time to spread it like wildfire through 【Samjin Computer】.
+Now that the ADSL of 【Daehan Electric】 seemed close to commercialization, he thought it was time to spread it like wildfire with the help of 【Samjin Computer】.

 'Working with a public enterprise was frustrating.'